TianhaoChen04/Linking-eye-to-body/README.md

 # Linking-eye-to-body
-Codes we used in this study, including LDSC, LAVA, MTAG, MAGMA, Fine-mapping, TWAS, PWAS and hdWGCNA.
+Codes we used in this study, including LDSC, LAVA, MTAG, MAGMA, Fine-mapping, TWAS, PWAS, GSEA and hdWGCNA.